 You're not doomed to toss and turn every night.
 Consider simple tips for better sleep, from setting a sleep schedule to including physical activity in your daily routine.By Mayo Clinic Staff

 Nearly everyone has an occasional sleepless night — but if you often have trouble sleeping, contact your doctor.
 Identifying and treating any underlying causes can help you get the better sleep you deserve.

-- Bonnet MH, et al. Treatment of insomnia. http://www.uptodate.com/index.
-Accessed April 11, 2011.
+- Bonnet MH, et al. Treatment of insomnia in adults. http://www.uptodate.com/home.
+Accessed April 7, 2017.

-- In brief: Your guide to healthy sleep.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/public/sleep/healthysleepfs.pdf.
-Accessed April 11, 2011.
+- Sleep deprivation and deficiency.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/health-topics/topics/sdd.
+Accessed April 7, 2017.

 - Sleep hygiene tips.
 Centers for Disease Control and Prevention. https://www.cdc.gov/sleep/about_sleep/sleep_hygiene.html.
 Accessed April 7, 2017.